reuniware/Android-Crash/README.md

 # Android-Crash
-Crashes totally an Android device
+Crashes totally an Android device at least when called from a WorkManager (OneTimeWorkRequestBuilder).

 Then the Android loops on the logo and is unusable !
 BEWARE !